ibdafna/learning_jupyter_with_bloomberg/README.md

 # Navigate into the root directory of the clone repository
 cd jupyter_masterclass

-# Execute the conda installation recipe file.
-This will create conda environment and install all dependencies.
+# Execute the Conda installation recipe file.
+This will create Conda environment and install all dependencies.
 conda env create -f binder/environment.yml

-# Activate the conda environment
+# Activate the Conda environment
 conda activate jupyter-masterclass

 # Create a kernel for this environment